ADGEfficiency/dsr-rl/PITCHME.md

 Energy Data Scientist at Tempus Energy

-Taught this course over six times

 ---
 ### Goals for today and tomorrow

-Introduction you to the concepts, ideas and terminology of reinforcement learning
+Introduction to **concepts, ideas and terminology** of reinforcement learning

+Familiarity with important literature

 Guidance on reinforcement learning project ideas

+---
+### Goals for today and tomorrow
-To learn RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)
+To really learn RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)

 These notes are designed to be both a set of slides for **lectures** and a **future reference** to help you learn

 ---
 ### Where to start
-For those interested in learning more, any of these are a good place to start

 - [Sutton & Barto - An Introduction to Reinforcement Learning (2nd Edition is in progress)](http://incompleteideas.net/book/bookdraft2017nov5.pdf)

 - [David Silver's 10 lecture series on YouTube](https://www.youtube.com/watch?v=2pWv7GOvuf0)

 - [Li (2017) Deep Reinforcement Learning: An Overview](https://arxiv.org/abs/1701.07274)

 ---